catppuccin/gtk/README.md

 Alternatively, if you are not using our Nix module, you can grab the theme from [nixpkgs/catppuccin-gtk](https://github.com/NixOS/nixpkgs/blob/master/pkgs/data/themes/catppuccin-gtk/default.nix)

 ## Flatpak
-> [!WARNING]
-> Flatpak package is not maintained by us.
-Due to that we cannot recommend using it as as there maybe some unexpected issues.

 Flatpak by default restricts access to themes, to allow access, use the following:
 ```bash
 sudo flatpak override --filesystem=$HOME/.local/share/themes